PostRank Topblogs 2009 - #20 in Sharepoint

 SPMetal.exe

-Using the tool called SPMetal, we generate our entity-classes that are needed to perform these object oriented queries toward our SharePoint server.
+Using the tool called SPMetal, we generate our entity classes needed to perform these object-oriented queries toward our SharePoint server.

 These are the required steps to get hooked up:

-4. Open up the file and take a look at the content that SPMetal now have provided us with:
+Open up the file and take a look at the content that SPMetal now has provided us with:

 With that done - all we need to do is import it to one of our projects and use it!